 How do banks verify documents?

-Banks verify documents by running important details like the serial number or date of birth against a government-backed database.
+Banks verify documents by running important details like the serial number or date of birth against a government-backed database before approving a loan and other important processes.
 This process is usually outsourced to online identity verification services like Youverify.
 For example, our flagship product, YV OS allows businesses to verify all government-approved documents.
 This includes NIN, BVN, driver's license, and more.
 Businesses can also use it to verify professional documents supplied by employees for background checks during employment.

 Basically, banks verify documents through the following steps: